SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 #

-### Task 3: Hookup `GameRestController.java` to `GameCharacter.java`
+### Exercise 2 Task 2: Hookup `GameRestController.java` to `GameCharacter.java`
 ![](assets/module1/images/gameController.svg)<br>
-Now we should have all the application logic in `GameCharacter.java` to handle the Game API endpoints, we simply need to call them.
+You should have all the application logic in `GameCharacter.java` to handle the Game API endpoints, we simply need to call them.

 In `GameRestController.java`, implement `public GameRestController.java` constructor by initialize our Main `GameCharacter` object.<br>